prajavat/terrafrom-ecs-cluster-with-alb/README.md

-# Terrafrom ECS Cluster with ALB & AutoScaling Gorup
+# Terrafrom ECS Cluster with Service

 This example uses only verified Terraform modules to create all resources that are needed for an ECS cluster that is sufficient for staging or production environment.